evert/evert.github.com/_posts/2018/2018-08-29-javascript-let-const.md

 * `var` uses something called 'hoisting', which can lead to unexpected results.
 * `let` and `const` are both block-scoped.
 Which means you can declare them in `for` loop or `if` statement, and they will only be valid for that block.
-This helps with spotting bugs and makes your code more strict.
+This helps with spotting bugs and makes your code more robust.
 * `const` prevents variable re-assignment.

 Unless you are targetting older environments, there's no need anymore to use